4: Chrysalis

 Uzi dove for cover.

-The thing had just been turning the corner, right?
+The thing had only been turning the corner, right?
 She wasn’t standing in the center, so there was a chance it didn’t see her.
-It wouldn’t see her but it would see…
+It wouldn’t see her!
+But it would see—

-Uzi’s eyes dart up, and the roachbot was still tugging at that wire, unaware.
+Uzi’s eyes darted up, and the roachbot was still tugging at that wire, unaware.

 Her voice is a dire whisper.
-“Hey roach!
+“Hey, roach!
 Hide!
-Be Still!
+Be still!
 Play dead!
 Do something!”
-Instantly, she regretted making the thing parse the storm of panicked commands.
+Instantly, she regretted making the little thing parse the storm of panicked commands.

 But in a moment, the roachbot rolled over onto its back and its legs curl up.